-Green Street at the Canoe - MCB4 requests that a green street be constructed at W. 36th Street between Dyer and Ninth Avenues.
-The administration had committed to Speaker Quinn as part of the Hudson Yards rezoning follow up actions (WRY negotiations) that the project would be completed in 2010.
+Green Street at the Canoe MCB4 requests that the green street be completed at West 36th Street between Dyer and Ninth Avenues.
+The former administration had committeed to former Speaker Quinn as part of the Hudson Yards rezoning follow up actions (WRY negotiations) that the project would be completed in 2010.
+To date only half of the project has been completed.